 Bachelor of Fine Arts in Acting

-The BFA in Acting program is a 61-credit, four-year program that provides training in a variety of acting techniques, including those of Alexander and Stanislavski.
+The BFA in Acting program is a four-year program that provides training in a variety of acting techniques, including those of Alexander and Stanislavski.
 To be accepted to the program, students must submit four written essays and present various monologues in an audition.
 Once enrolled, students develop their own acting process through classical, contemporary and original work and training in voice, movement, improvisation and performance.
-They also take classes in the business of acting and theater history.

 During their second and third years, students audition for all productions and must accept any role in which they are cast.
 The program culminates with a senior project that involves performance of a major character and the submission of a researched, written thesis.
 Students also participate in an acting showcase in Manhattan for industry professionals, such as casting directors and agents.
 To graduate, students must maintain a grade of C or better in all major courses.